 Implant Retained Dental Bridges

-Implant retained bridges are closest man made item to replace natural teeth.
-Many combinations of implant supported bridge are possible.
+Implant retained bridges are the closest man-made item to replacing natural teeth.
+Many combinations of the implant-supported bridge are possible.
 Initial consultation, assessment and planning will occur with one of our dentists.
 The options appropriate to your case will be thoroughly discussed with you.

 Recall and Review

 It may take a couple of days for you to become accustomed to your new bridge.
-You will be invited to return a few weeks after the provision of your bridge to review your oral health status, condition of bridge and feed back of the cosmetic result.
+You will be invited to return a few weeks after your dental bridge London fitting to review your oral health status, condition of the bridge and feedback on the cosmetic result of the dental bridge London treatment.
 It is important to employ a strict oral hygiene regime encompassing professional hygiene intervention, as a bridge will not protect natural teeth from decay or gum disease.
 You will be shown the most appropriate method to ensure optimal oral health.
-As with any treatment regular recall and review is essential to ensure optimal status of your bridge.
+As with any treatment regular recall and review is essential to ensure the optimal status of your bridge.